mlaugharn/WideDeep-MIND-metric-learning/README.md

 Once its done you will be presented with an IPython shell so you could still gather some data about the model and predictions.

+Also, currently the tweaks I've made in base_tester assume you will be using a cuda device.
+If not, just use .cpu() where I put .cuda()